 Prior to the ingenious invention, teachers had no way of visually presenting spelling, grammar and mathematics to their students as a whole.
 Classes were taught directly from books and individual instruction making it difficult to overview and discuss important and sometimes overlooked events.

 Before the invention of the blackboard, students did have access to individual slates, which they could write their assignments and answers on.
 This helped cut down on the cost and need of the sometimes unavailable paper and pencil supplies, but still offered no community of thoughts.
 These slates were usually just a wood board painted over with black grit.
-Some of the more high-end slates were porcelain.

 So who deserves credit for the invention of the blackboard?
 James Pillans, Headmaster of the Old High School in Edinburgh, Scotland has been credited with the invention.
 He first used the boards to teach his geography lessons to his students.
 Finally in 1801, George Baron, an instructor at West Point Military Academy incorporated a large black chalk board into his math presentation.
 He was the first American Instructor to use a blackboard.